Ureteral Stenting and Nephrostomy

 If you receive moderate sedation, you will be asleep but have the ability to be awakened.
 The sedation will be administered and monitored by your physician and nursing staff.

 The interventional radiologist will use x-rays and/or ultrasound to locate your kidney and a needle will be inserted through your skin into the kidneys.
-Contrast dye will be injected through the needle.
+Contrast material will be injected through the needle.

 During ureteral stenting, you are positioned on your stomach.
 Using a fluoroscope to see the ureter, a guide wire is inserted into the ureter.
 The stent is run over the guide wire and placed in its permanent position within the ureter.
 Once the stent has been placed, the guide wire may be removed, or a nephrostomy catheter may be left in place for a day or two and then removed.

 During nephrostomy, you are positioned on your stomach.
 Using a fluoroscope to see the kidney, a guide wire is inserted into the kidney, followed by a catheter.
 This will be left in place until a ureteral stent can be placed or the ureteral blockage is resolved.
 Most commonly, the nephrostomy catheter is connected to an external bag that collects urine.
-You will be instructed on how to empty and care for the drainage bag prior to leaving the hospital.
+Prior to leaving the hospital, you will be instructed on how to empty and care for the drainage bag.
+For prolonged durations, the catheter may require routine check and changes every two to three months.

 Both procedures are usually completed within one hour.